Delivery is the greatest hurdle in modern retail. The same is true when you sell products online.

 If you set the price too high, you risk disappointing customers and chasing them away.
 Most likely, to your competitors.

-The solution is to set your delivery rate manually (if you are handling the fulfillment process yourself).
+The solution is to set your delivery rate manually (if you are handling the fulfilment process yourself).

 And while there are a few different methods to calculate how much to charge for delivery, you should take into account basic factors into the fee, like: